 Last week, I was lucky enough to be invited to a Chablis wine-pairing dinner at The Chancery.
-The wine-filled evening was an education into the links between the complex flavours of Chablis wine and the geology of the Chablis vineyard region, for which it’s attributed.
+The wine-filled evening was an education on the beautiful flavours of Chablis wine and the geology of the Chablis vineyard region, for which it’s attributed.
 The event was hosted by one of London’s top wine experts, Douglas Blyde, who was on hand to impart some of his vast wine knowledge.

 The evening’s flight of Chablis wines were paired with some delicious dishes by Graham Long, The Chancery’s head chef.
 The night kicked off down in The Chancery’s wine cellar with a Chablis petit aperitif, paired with crab beignets and some chit-chat.
 The Chancery itself is a notable Holborn dining spot serving modern European cuisine, located next to the new Saatchi headquarters.